erickmiller/AutomatousSourceCode/README.md

-# AutomatousSourceCode
+# AutomatousSourceCode (built in 2015)
-Stanford CS221 Final Project (grade received 105% out of 100%) By Erick Miller
+Stanford CS221 Final Project from 2015 (grade received 105% out of 100%)
+By Erick Miller

 ## Abstract